howonlee/mertonon/docs/v0_5_roadmap.md

 - [x] Get intro BE test to work in any db state by hooking it harder to macro somehow
 - [x] Get other test app using BE tests to whack in the db state
-- [ ] Permanent session only, does anyone not do that
+- [x] Permanent session only, does anyone not do that, also the session path
 - [ ] FE authn and authz hookup after login and session established
 - [ ] Intro, login redirect semantics if not authed
 - [ ] Exception handler that returns 400 instead of 500 if it eats something from validations